-Students majoring in business administration may opt to pursue provisional teacher licensure as a high school teacher.
+Students majoring in business administration may opt to pursue initial teacher licensure as a high school teacher.
 Students seeking any of these licensures must complete a business administration major and a licensure program in education.
+(Program pending approval)

 BADM 100 Explorations in Business